 If you are purchasing blocks to use with your therapy balls, it is a great idea to have a set with two different sizes of blocks.
 This provides options with how far you can lift or tilt your body areas to angle into the therapy balls.
 This link offers a 3-inch and a 4-inch wide block.

 If you are purchasing blocks to support you as you ease into a yoga practice, I recommend a wider 4-inch set of blocks.
-This width is ofter more stability and comfortable for your hands as you lean into them.
+This width offers more stability and comfort for your hands as you lean into them.
 If you want an even greater sense of stability with your blocks, choose a cork option.
 They are heavier, but still offer some give when leaning into them.
 I love my cork blocks.
 They are pricier but when I’m doing a lot of sun salutations, they are helpful to provide a little extra room and stability with pulling my legs through from down dog.
 This brand offers both foam (in lots of pretty colors) and cork options in a 3 or 4-inch block set at a reasonable price.

 One of my most used props in my toolkit is the half-roll.
-The calf stretch is the hands down most important stretch you can do for keeping your fascial system relaxed and open.
+The calf stretch is hands down, that most important stretch you can do for keeping your fascial system relaxed and open.
 While you can use a rolled yoga mat or a book to do the calf stretch, having a half-roll is convenient and can be used for many other stretches or balance exercises.
 It also looks nice if you want to use it at your standing work-station (which I highly recommend).
 I keep one at work and one at home.
 I often use it while in the kitchen prepping supper.

 I’m generally not a fan of foam rollers and almost never recommend them to my clients or use them in my workshops.
 However, many people do use them.
 If you do roll, I recommend you use a roller with texture.
 Smooth rollers may press into the tissues and loosen tight areas but they smash everything else in the process.
 I recommend you roll to locate tight spots then press and hold to release them.
-A roller with texture gets in between the tissues and provides points of pressure deepr than a smooth roller can.
+A roller with texture gets in between the tissues and provides points of pressure deeper than a smooth roller can.

 This hand-held single ball roller is excellent for when you don’t have time to get down on the floor and use a therapy ball.
-Using in the car or at work is great.
+Using it in the car or at work is great.
 It is also an easy way to help out a loved one when they ask you to rub their shoulders.
 It feels great, and they make wonderful gifts.

 When you need to get in a little deeper a roller with two handles and smaller balls can really do the trick.
 This is pricey but by far the best hand held roller.
 Great to use when a loved one asks for some TLC.

 This tool is great if you are really into self-care and use your arms heavily.
-If your arms get tight and sore, this tool allows you to achieve just the right the right pressure to release your fascia and eliminate tension.
+If your arms get tight and sore, this tool allows you to achieve just the right pressure to release your fascia and eliminate tension.
 It can also be used effectively in other areas of the body.
 It comes with an easy to understand instruction manual.

 Tools for the Neck

-So many of us have pain and tension in our necks periodically.
+Many of us have pain and tension in our necks periodically.
 Getting into those muscles is tricky.
 Massaging and lengthening them is helpful and feels good.
 I own and use the following two products when my neck needs some TLC.

 The Cranio Cradle can also be used in the upper and low back area.
 It is soft and flexible, but sturdy enough to support the weight of your body.
 You can also change the angles for your best stretch.